pytexas/2024/docs/schedule/talks.md

 Python has a reputation for being very easy to learn.
 Despite this, experienced developers often struggle with working as effectively with Python (e.g., writing Pythonic code) as they are with other programming languages with which they are more familiar.
 This talk will leverage the experiences of a professional trainer to demystify this dichotomy with the goal of understanding the motivating reasons for it, and making suggestions on how to help developers new to Python move quickly from writing _Python_ code to writing _Pythonic_ code.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/RdkhRfRizf0?si=2Kcat6hoGgExEJlU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RdkhRfRizf0?si=2Kcat6hoGgExEJlU" title="_Python_ Code vs. _Pythonic_ Code: What Experienced Developers Find Challenging About Learning Python (Heather Crawford) - PyTexas 2024" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Speaker: Heather Crawford**